awodell12/SimpliefiedLogo/doc/REFACTORING_DISCUSSION.md

 set data rather than pass it into constructor.
 This wouldn't solve the problem of having too much data in CommandResultBuilder/CommandResult but might be more elegant.
 * Setters using objects now use copies
+* To do: change the way we pass the palette since this will be stored in the backend

 SLogoTurtle
 * Some minor stylistic changes (curly braces in control statements, declaring on multiple lines)

+SLogoFileBuilder
+* In constructVarList, now looping through map entries rather than a key list
+* Fixing magic numbers

+SLogoUtil
+* Need to handle some issues with brackets and spaces

+Path
+* Potential refactoring: storing paths in model
+* Fixed some magic numbers

+SLogoMemento
+* Mutable members shouldn't be stored or passed in (now storing a copy of active turtles)

+SLogoParser
+*  Removed programCounter variable (unused), reduced line count of parseForRetVal

+Commands
+SetPalette
+* Adding a constant called NAMED_COLOR_TYPES so we don't assume RGB has 3 values

+Math Commands
+* Statements on separate lines, magic numbers changing to constants

+Control Commands
+* Magic numbers changing to constants